dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 ## Stein to Weinstein

+Big theorem: there is a map from the space of Stein structures to the space of Weinstein structures that is a weak homotopy equivalence.

 Goal: fix $M$, take $(J, \phi)$ and produce $(\omega, X, \phi)$.

 > Really: Use $J, \phi$ to produce $\omega, X$.